 But the issue knows two sides.
 Workers are aging and therefore retiring, yet on the other side – that of employee inflow- figures aren’t looking good either.
 The industry is finding it harder and harder to attract new people.
 Young potentials often choose for seemingly glamorous industries, such as consulting and advisory.
 They don’t want to get their hands dirty, so to speak.
 Even though in reality this image does not fit the modern technology-driven industry anymore, it still is associated with hard (physical) work and stained overalls.

 In other words: we ran out of time!
 We need solutions that can solve this puzzle right away.
 We need to be smart.
 We have to be more productive with fewer people.
-Therefore, efficiency has become one of the industry’s key KPI’s.
+Therefore, efficiency has become one of the industry’s key KPIs.
 I believe IT solutions play a big part in helping out.
-Monitoring, metering and analyses are the foundations of efficiency in management and for the production in the oil & gas and petrochemical industry.
+Monitoring, metering, and analyses are the foundations of management efficiency and for the production in the oil & gas and petrochemical industry.
 Process analyzers are your eyes and ears in controlling performance.
-Their applications vary from monitoring and reference to process control, safety, custody transfer, fiscal metering and allocation.
+Their applications vary from monitoring and reference to process control, safety, custody transfer, fiscal metering, and allocation.
 Analyzers provide essential data.
-But too often, analyzers are more of a burden then a delight on the shop floor for they lack long term measurement stability and are hard to maintain.
+But too often, analyzers are more of a burden than a delight on the shop floor for they lack long-term measurement stability and are hard to maintain.
 This is where analyzer management comes into play and where personnel shortages are resolved.

-If done right, IT solutions for managing and maintaining analyzers in the field and in the laboratory can reduce the workload of operators and laboratory workers significantly.
+If done right, IT solutions for managing and maintaining analyzers in the field and the laboratory can reduce the workload of operators and laboratory workers significantly.
 In addition, maintenance efforts can be reduced.
-You’ll need less people in the field, running around to check on all instruments and fixing them if necessary.
-A capable management system will detect errors before a real crisis can occur, without the need for redundant checkups on installations that are very time consuming.
+You’ll need fewer people in the field, running around to check on all instruments and fixing them if necessary.
+A capable management system will detect errors before a real crisis can occur, without the need for redundant checkups on installations that are very time-consuming.
 At the same time, plant operability will be improved and availability will increase.

 In other words: it is possible to do more with less.
-Less resources and especially less people.
+Fewer resources and especially fewer people.
 It is time to change our course in solving the scarcity of workers in the oil and gas market.
 Let IT solutions be your answer.